 - Riddle: When someone presents a riddle, there will always be a correct answer to the riddle that can be found.
 Solving a riddle takes skill and thought, but it can be solved.

-The key to understanding the world solve is to understand that to solve something, one must find the correct and definite answer.
+The key to understanding emotional problems in the world solve is to understand that to solve something, one must find the correct and definite answer.

 Alternatively, resolve is a verb that means to find a solution to a problem.
 While solving a problem will fix the problem, resolving a problem will not fix it but will help the parties identify a common interest and move forward.

 This means that the solution found when resolving an issue is one of a few solutions, but it will end the issue.
-This decision may not make everyone happy, but it will conclude the issue.
+This decision may not make everyone happy, but it is a flexible solution that will solve the issue.
 When thinking about resolving an issue, the goal is to identify a solution that can bring the problem to a logical or reasonable end, even if it is not the best solution or the one that everyone wants.

-However, finding a resolution will mean that the parties can conclude their dispute for the time being and will be able to move forward with the solution in mind.
+However, finding an acceptable way to a resolution will mean that the two parties can conclude their dispute for the time being and will be able to move forward with the solution in mind.
 Some examples of things that can be resolved include: